Powered by Coverage.com (NPN: 19966249)

 New

-On July 3, 2023, New Jersey took a decisive step towards enhancing transparency in the homeowners insurance market.
+In July 2023, New Jersey took a decisive step towards enhancing transparency in the homeowners insurance market.
 Governor Phil Murphy signed bill S3110/A4783, mandating sellers of property and landlords to disclose vital flood risk information to potential buyers and tenants.
 This bill, which comes in the aftermath of the devastating Tropical Storm Ida, necessitates the revelation of a property’s history of flooding, its flood risk and its location concerning flood zones.

 Frequently asked questions